-For further analysis of the burst properties --- using full polarimetric information at a range of time and frequency resolutions --- we generated filterbank data from the raw voltages using both SFXC \citep{keimpema_2015_exa} and {\tt digifil} \citep{vanstraten_2011_pasa}.
+For further analysis of the burst properties — using full polarimetric information at a range of time and frequency resolutions — we generated filterbank data from the raw voltages using both SFXC \citep{keimpema_2015_exa} and {\tt digifil} \citep{vanstraten_2011_pasa}.

-\subsection{SFXC}
+\subsubsection{SFXC}

-Using SFXC (phased array branch\footnote{https://github.com/aardk/sfxc/tree/phased-array}), we produced low time resolution filterbank data (8\,$\upmu$s), in order to have sufficient frequency resolution (125\,kHz) to study frequency structure due to scintillation, and to determine the rotation measure (RM).
-The data are coherently dedispersed within the 16-MHz subbands, and incoherently dedispersed between the subbands.
+Using SFXC (phased array branch\footnote{https://github.com/aardk/sfxc/tree/phased-array}), we produced relatively low time resolution filterbank data (8\,$\upmu$s), in order to have sufficient spectral resolution (125\,kHz) to study frequency structure due to scintillation, and to determine the rotation measure (RM).
+The data are coherently dedispersed within the 16-MHz subbands, and incoherently dedispersed between the subbands using a DM of $87.75$\,pc\,cm$^{-3}$, which is within $\sim 0.003$\,pc\,cm$^{-3}$ of the value we measured using higher time resolution data (see below).
+This $0.003$\,pc\,cm$^{-3}$ offset corresponds to a dispersive delay, across the burst extent in frequency, that is less than the time resolution.
 Using {\tt dspsr} \citep{vanstraten_2011_pasa} we created archive files containing each burst at the resolution of the filterbank data, and remove frequency channels from the data that are contaminated by radio frequency interference using the {\tt psrchive} tool {\tt pazi} \citep{hotan_2004_pasa}.

 The real-sampled VDIF data with 16-MHz subbands allow for up to 31.25\,ns time resolution.
 Due to the Fast Fourier Transform-based (FFT-based) correlation and delay corrections implemented in SFXC (phased array), the practical time resolution limit is 125\,ns.
 In this case, the data have 4 channels per subband.
 Since SFXC does not window the data before the FFT, potential spectral leakage artefacts are a concern, especially in the case of a low number of channels per subband.
 This data is used to study the polarimetry at high time resolution.